 I Am A Student.
 Do I Volunteer At The VA Under The Voluntary Service Program Or Something Else?

-Students are free to volunteer at the Department of Veterans Affairs via the VA Voluntary Service program, but there is also the VA Student Volunteer Program, which provides access not only to service opportunities but also a scholarship program.
+Students are free to volunteer at the Department of Veterans Affairs via the VA Voluntary Service program, but there is also the VA Student Volunteer Program, which provides access to service opportunities and a scholarship program.

-The VA official site Student Volunteer page mentions the James H. Parke Memorial Youth Scholarship Award, which is designed to help student volunteers at VA medical centers.
-In this particular case, student volunteers are considered “liaisons with their communities” and provide “a valuable element of caring for Veterans”.
+The VA official site Student Volunteer page mentions the James H. Parke Memorial Youth Scholarship Award, designed to help student volunteers at VA medical centers.
+In this particular case, student volunteers are considered “liaisons with their communities” and provide “a valuable element of caring for Veterans.”

 What Kind Of Volunteer Work Can I Do Under The Student Volunteer Program?